yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ### <a name="remarks"></a>Uwagi

-Wywołaj tę metodę, aby dołączyć `CSimpleStringT` istniejący obiekt do `CSimpleStringT` innego obiektu.
+Wywołaj tę metodę, aby dołączyć istniejący obiekt `CSimpleStringT` do innego obiektu `CSimpleStringT`.

 ### <a name="example"></a>Przykład